shiro-saber/node-env-installer/README.md

 # Node Env Installer

-This plugin enables the installation of new NodeJS versions for your current project.
+This plugin lets nvm install new versions and modules for the current project.

+## Functionality

+The plugin is looking for a package.json file to get a NodeJS version and then set it as the current using version.

 ## Plugin Requirements